Finding Peace Within Yourself: 101 Timeless Principles to Live In Peace and Relieve Stress

 We tend to always look for reassurance that everything is under control and that we know what’s going to happen, even though rarely do things turn out the way thought they would.
-We worry about everything, even though they almost always never happen.
+We worry about everything, even though it almost always never happens.

 77. Acknowledge the Totality of Your Being

 We tend to deny the parts of ourselves that we judge unacceptable instead of embracing the fact that we’re all less than perfect.